Azure/CCOInsights/dashboards/CCODashboard-Infra/InfraDeploymentGuide.md

 ## Azure Security Center Recommendations

 Azure Security Center provides unified security management and advanced threat protection for workloads running in Azure, on-premises, and in other clouds.
-It delivers visibility and control over hybrid cloud workloads, active defence that reduces your exposure to threats, and intelligent detection to help you keep pace with rapidly evolving cyber-attacks.
+It delivers visibility and control over hybrid cloud workloads, active defense that reduces your exposure to threats, and intelligent detection to help you keep pace with rapidly evolving cyber-attacks.

 You can find more information at the official Azure Security Center site [here](https://docs.microsoft.com/en-us/azure/security-center/security-center-intro).